Bio-protocol/Maize_Genome_Assembly_With_PacBio_Reads/README.md

 ```

 The output file of Canu assembly phase can be found [HERE](https://datacommons.cyverse.org/browse/iplant/home/moontree1985/analyses/bioprotocol/Canu).
-The instruction can be found in the input folder.
+The download instruction can be found in the input folder.

 #### Step 3: Assembly polishing
 1. Use Arrow to pollish the assembly